DevExytra/np-interactions/README.md

 # np-interactions by Exytra

-To Undergrounddevelopment thanks for forking it and pretending you created the resource!
+To Undergrounddevelopment thanks for forking it and pretending you created the resource which isnt even standalone.

 Please read trough this ReadME!